rRMSAnalyzer: package to analyze RiboMethSeq data

 C-score computation during the analysis

-During the analysis, the C-score calculating parameters (method and
+During the analysis, the C-score calculating arguments (method and

 size of the flanking region) can be modified using the